mbbroberg/mbbroberg.github.io/content/talks/index.md

 You can download [this picture of me](/assets/images/profile.jpg) for any event pages.

 ### Profile
-Matt is an advocate for open source software and currently the Managing Editor of [Enable Architect](https://redhat.com/architect) for Red Hat.
-He specializes in designing technology communities that develop that collaboratively tell stories.
+Matthew is currently the Director of Product Management for Production Engineering at Target scaling systems and psychological safety.
+He specializes in designing software portfolios that benefit from open and inner source practices.

 _// Optional for longer profiles_

-Matt is a maintainer and contributor in the [Kubernetes](https://k8s.dev) and [CHAOSS](https://chaoss.community) communities.
-He is a serial podcaster, best known for the [Geek Whisperers podcast](https://geek-whisperers.com/), co-built the [the DevRel Collective](https://devrelcollective.fun/), and often shares his thoughts on Twitter and GitHub [@mbbroberg](https://twitter.com/mbbroberg).
-He’s also a fan of tattoos and cats, though remains unsure of Schrödinger’s.
+Matthew has been a maintainer for [Kubernetes](https://k8s.dev) and [CHAOSS](https://chaoss.community) communities, a serial podcaster best known for the [Geek Whisperers podcast](https://geek-whisperers.com/), and co-built the [the DevRel Collective](https://devrelcollective.fun/).

 ---